dojo/framework/src/stores/README.md

   * on success: Returns operations that update the todo item `id` field with the value received from the remote service
 * `calculateCountsCommand`: Runs again after the success of `postTodoCommand`

 To support "pessimistic" updates to the application state, i.e. wait until a remote service call has been completed before changing the application state simply put the async command before the application store update.
-This can be useful when performing a deletion of resource, when it can be surprising if item is removed from the UI "optimistically" only for it to reappear back if the remote service call fails.
+This can be useful when performing a deletion of a resource, when it can be surprising if an item is removed from the UI "optimistically" only for it to reappear back if the remote service call fails.

 ```ts
 function byId(id: string) {